angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 ### Questions

 - Describe a time when you found a simple solution to a complex problem.
+(Also may come under Dive Deep)
 - Tell me about a time when you invented something.
 - Tell me about a time when you tried to simplify a process but failed.
 What would you have done differently?
+- What’s your most recent invention?
+(Also think big)

 ## 4. Are Right, A Lot